fuhuan1991/Reversi-AI-Game/README.md

 # Reversi Service

-A TypeScript Express service for playing Reversi with AI via AWS Bedrock.
+A TypeScript Express service for playing Reversi with AI.

 ## Setup